Visual enhancement and 3D representation for underwater scenes: a review: Underwater Visual Enhancement

 \subsubsection{CNN-Based Methods}

 With the surge of deep learning, {Convolutional Neural Networks} (CNNs) have shown promise in {underwater image restoration}.
 Particularly when ground-truth or realistic synthetic data are available, supervised learning approaches are employed.
 Typical pipelines predict a per-pixel {transmission map} or color correction from raw underwater inputs in an {end-to-end} manner.
 Examples include: \citet{Li:Underwater:2020} constructed a dataset of aligned underwater/tank images and used a CNN to predict color-corrected outputs via channel-wise attenuations. \citet{jiang2020novel} developed a multi-branch network with specialized modules for color balancing and detail preservation, supervised by a curated dataset of synthetic pairs.
 Recently, \citet{rao2023deep} proposed an end-to-end framework, integrating a color compensation module with an enhancement module.
-The first module extracts features from brightness and colors separately and merges them back using Probabilistic Volume Aggregation with simple MLP layers.
+The first module extracts features from brightness and colors separately and merges them back using Probabilistic Volume Aggregation with simple MLP layers.\citet{Ju:Towards:2025} exploit a synthetic dataset to remove marine snow in the multi-scale Fourier domain using a simple U-Net architecture.

 While these data-driven methods excel in typical underwater scenes, collecting fully {paired ground truth} is notoriously difficult.
 Hence, many rely on {synthetic data} generation pipelines (e.g., {Blender}, {Unreal Engine}) or {weakly supervised} setups. \citet{Li:WaterGAN:2017} introduced {WaterGAN} to synthesize underwater images for training restoration networks, enabling robust real-world inference.
 Similarly, \citet{Hou:Benchmarking:2020} compile extensive real datasets (U48, EUVP, UFO-120) with approximate reference targets, fostering deeper CNN training.